LexiFi/dead_code_analyzer/docs/USAGE.md

 - If a file is ignored and it is not obvious why, then opening an issue is welcome.
 - If no file is ignored, check that no file is missing.
-There should be a `.cmi` and a `.cmt` file for each expected `<file_path>`.
+There should be a `.cmti` and a `.cmt` file for each expected `<file_path>`.
-- If no `.cmi` or `.cmt` file is missing then the false negatives must be due to limitations of the tool and opening an issue is welcome.
+- If no `.cmti` or `.cmt` file is missing then the false negatives must be due to limitations of the tool and opening an issue is welcome.

 ## Thresholds